TomsyPaul/ADM2021-1/Readme.txt

+Dear Students,

-Sample Repository for demonstration of Git
+This is a sample Repository for demonstration of Git

 a)Form groups of two or three
 b)Fork the repository to your account